Why Workday Stock Popped Today

 What happened

-Shares of Workday (NASDAQ: WDAY) have popped today, up by 9% as of 12:20 p.m.
-EDT, after a Wall Street analyst released a bullish research note.
-Enterprise software stocks are also broadly rallying following a blockbuster earnings release from salesforce.com.
+Shares of Workday (NASDAQ: WDAY) have popped today, up by 12% as of 1:13 p.m.
+EDT, after the company reported second-quarter earnings.
+Workday also promoted executive Chano Fernandez to co-CEO, joining co-founder and current CEO Aneel Bhusri.

 So what